“Ginger! You’re ovulating!”

 Summary Capsule: Two girls face werewolf shagginess in this horror coming-of-age story

-Clare’s Review: I think this movie was made just so that we at the MRFH could root it out, watch it and review it.
+Clare’s review: I think this movie was made just so that we at the Mutant Reviewers could root it out, watch it and review it.
 It’s high quality but has a low budget, had no theater release or major studio push, is a horror movie finding new life on video and was shot entirely in Canada.
 Hello?

 Ginger Snaps tells the story of two sisters, Ginger and Brigitte, who love one another and hate pretty much everything else.
 They live in the suburbs in one of those planned community nightmares where everyone’s house looks exactly like their neighbor’s and absolutely nothing interesting ever happens.
 That is until one night when Ginger finally gets her period for the first time and then unceremoniously gets attacked by a werewolf.
 Everything about Ginger soon begins to change and it’s up to Brigitte to decipher her sister’s strange new behavior.
 Puberty is marked by sudden mood swings and new hair growth, but something tells Brigitte her sister’s added insistence on ripping the neighbor dogs limb from limb might be indicative of an entirely different kind of problem.